riodda/alpaca-trading-bot/README.md

 6. Formal check of payload
 7. Support for pre and after hour markets (can't be tested on paper)
 8. Check Daytrade Status
-9. Check If enough buying power for buy
+9. Check Buying Power for short trades